-Considerations to Keep in Mind When Implementing New Security Policies
+Top 5 Tips to Keep in Mind When Implementing a New Security Policy

-Any time you implement a new security policy into an environment you are implementing change.
+Any time you implement new security policy into an environment, you’re implementing change.

-Change can have positive effects, but there are often very specific considerations when producing a new security policy that can be the difference between a policy that meets business needs and one does not.
+Change can have positive effects, but there are often very specific considerations when producing a new security policy that can make the difference between a policy that meets business needs and one doesn’t

-Top 5 Tips When Implementing New Security Policy
+Top 5 Tips to Implementing New Security Policy

 Tip #1: Publish Your Security Policy

-Many times people spend most of their policy development efforts on building the security policies.
-But people forget to make them available so people know what they are.
-It’s even worse when you punish someone for not following a policy that is unavailable.
+Many times people spend most of their policy development efforts on building the security policies, but forget to make them available so others know what these policies are.
+It’s even worse when you punish someone for not following a policy that isn’t readily available.